greydongilmore/slideshows/2019_06_23_labretreat/README.md

 ![Slicer Welcome](images/Slicer-Welcome.png)
 3. We need to load the DBS Module now.
 Go to the top menu on Slicer and next to **"Modules"**, select **"Extension Wizard."** Then under Extension Tools, press **"Select Extension."**
 ![Extension Wizard](images/ExtWizard.png)
 4. Find the dbsGuide Folder that you saved in step.
 We saved it in Desktop.
-Select the dbsGuide Folder and then select the dbsGuide folder inside of it.
-See below.
-Once selected, click open.
+Select the dbsGuide Folder and click open.
+5. A window will pop up.
+Make sure everything is selected and press Yes.
-5. Congratulations!
+6. Congratulations!
 DBS Guide has been loaded successfully.
 Your screen should look like this:

 For more documentation on what DBS Guide offers and how to use it, please visit: https://afids.readthedocs.io/en/latest/#